Cinematic Mastery: Unearthing the Best Film Schools Around the Globe

 The American Film Institute (AFI) – Los Angeles, USA

-Ah, Los Angeles, where Oscars are as everywhere as palm trees and gridlock on the 405.
+Ah, Los Angeles, where Oscars are as ubiquitous as palm trees and gridlock on the 405.
 At the epicenter of this cinematic hub is the AFI Conservatory, boasting alumni like David Lynch, Darren Aronofsky, and the enigmatic Terrence Malick.
-Here, business development meets tradition, and dreams are woven into celluloid tapestries.
+Here, innovation meets tradition, and dreams are woven into celluloid tapestries.

 AFI was my film school and my film family. — according to indirect interpretations of David Lynch’s past behavior